Types of work: confirming unmeasured work

 - A worker might be engaged to work providing live-in care to a customer but is expected to do no more than 5 hours work as and when required over a 12 hour period.
 The worker is paid for 5 hours even if only 2 hours are worked.

-The employer may pay the worker for every hour worked or have a “daily average agreement” (NMWM07120) with the worker.
+- The worker can be performing unmeasured work and be paid for every hour worked or have a “daily average agreement” (NMWM07120) with the worker.

 - There are no associated specified hours or times when the work must be undertaken and the employer may only need the worker to work when needed or when work is available.

 - A worker may be paid a fixed monthly amount regardless of the number of working days in the month.